 • Explain the potential cost

 5. The next step is up to you, to decide if mediation is the right choice for you.

 Get directions at Google Maps. -- By appointment only.

 Find out if Mediation is right for you.

 There are so many emotions that have to be worked through -- sorrow, shame, anger, denial, and guilt.
 If you are facing a divorce, or a separation, at times you may feel that you have no control over your life.

 With the help of an experienced neutral Mediator as a facilitator, family law mediation allows you and your partner to determine the issues you are facing.
-Your issues of concern may include divorce, separation, child custody, parenting plans, child support, alimony, equitable distribution, prenuptial agreement, cohabitation agreement, LGBT issues, and any other issues of concern.
+Your issues of concern may include divorce, separation, child custody, parenting plans, child support, alimony, equitable distribution, prenuptial agreement, cohabitation agreement, LGBTQ issues, and any other issues of concern.